 1. Improve a Student’s Performance

 Individual students will reflect in every class season and identify and improve their problems betters.
 Students following reflective practice can work on metacognitive skills.
-A student can have a deeper understanding of a topic, better stimulate their ability, and formulate solutions wisely.
+A student can have a deeper understanding of a topic, stimulate their ability, and formulate solutions wisely.

 2. Help Students Engage More in Class